Posted on Tuesday, 26th October 2010 by Grace Massa Langlois

 - Preheat oven to 325° F. Roll dough into 1½-inch balls; place 2 inches apart on prepared baking sheets.
 Chill 20 minutes.
 Roll in granulated sugar.
 Bake until surfaces just begin to crack, 10 to 12 minutes, rotating halfway through.
 Let cool 5 minutes.
 Transfer to a wire rack and cool completely.
 Cookies are best the day they are made, but can be stored in airtight containers at room temperature up to 5 days.

-Tags: after school treat, afternoon tea, chocolate cookies, chocolate dessert, dessert, desserts, Martha Stewart cookies, spiced cookies
+Tags: after school treat, afternoon tea, chocolate cookies, chocolate dessert, chocolate recipes, Christmas Cookies, cookie dough, cookie recipes, dessert, desserts, gingerbread recipes, Holiday Cookies, kid recipes, kid-friendly, Martha Stewart cookies, recipes for kids, spiced cookies